 Since a lot of our traveling revolves around food, or finding food, or thinking about food, eating food, once we hung out at the beach for a while, and took a hike we got hungry again.
 Georgetown is not a very big place, but there is a little pier, where they serve lobster in a very unpretentious way.
 We got to sit outside on a warm evening, watch the sunset, and enjoy our lobster.
 On a separate note.
 It was the kids’ first time trying lobster in a shell, and they were not the biggest fans, so my husband and I had way more lobster than originally planned.

 Day 3 was really one of my favorite days.
-I booked ahead of time a boat ride over to Monhegan Island.
-I reached out to Monhegan Boat Line, and they were super helpful in answering my million questions.
-We woke up super early, had breakfast in the cabin, and drove about an hour north to Port Clyde.
-Where we boarded about an hour boat ride over to the island.
+We woke up super early, had breakfast in the cabin, and drove about an hour north.
+Where we boarded about an hour boat ride over to an island.

 The boat ride itself was delightful.
 Lighthouses, seals, birds of all kinds, it was all a lot of fun.
 I burned from the reflection of the sun on the water!
 Bring sunscreen.
 My kids did better because they are smarter.

 Day 4 was really our travel day.
 It was the day that we packed all of our stuff and people back into our little wagon and made our way further north to Bar Harbor.
 First, we drove to Boothbay, where we found a laundromat and had breakfast.
 We drove past the botanical garden, and decided that we are all too tired to go in.

 About an hour before we got to Bar Harbor, we stopped at the Big Chicken Barn to peruse their giant collection of used books and other fun things (like antique doll heads).
 We easily spent a few hours there.
 It is a huge space and lots to explore.